tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   \end{array}
   \end{equation}
   ```

+  - The function `odds_and_evens()` is the top-level function of the
+    DSP kernel.
+It has an input FIFO `in` and two output FIFOs `out1`
+    and `out2`.
+Connections of these I/O FIFOs are specified using the
+    Vitis tools.
+For example, we may connect the input FIFO `in` to
+    the ADC on the class Vitis platform described in
+    {numref}`sec:class_platform`.

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to